 Pure by Andrew Miller – Reviewed by Guy Portman

-Paris’s oldest cemetery, Les Innocents, is overflowing, the city’s deceased having been piled in there for years, resulting in the surrounding area having been permanently permeated by a fetid aroma.
-The site is a growing concern to the authorities and a potential hazard to the health of the local population.
+Paris’s oldest cemetery, Les Innocents, is overflowing.
+The city’s deceased have been piled in there for years, resulting in the surrounding area being permanently permeated by a fetid aroma.
+Les Innocents is a growing concern to the authorities and a potential hazard to the health of the local population.

 The winner of the prestigious Costa Prize in 2011, Pure has been praised for the diligent research of its author and what has been claimed to be the atmospheric ambience of its writing, an integral element of any successful historical novel.
 However, despite Miller’s purported efforts to create the setting of eighteenth-century Paris, scant effort has been made to evoke the sense of tension in a country on the brink of revolution.